How to Submit a Website to Search Engines

 SEO Guide Step 8

 It’s optional to submit a site manually.
 Search engine spiders discover most webpages automatically by following links.
-So even if you do not submit site URLs to Google and Bing directly, the search engines will most likely find them eventually.
+So even if you do not submit site URLs to Google

 It’s more important to make sure the spiders can access all the pages within your site once they arrive.
 (This is why the next lessons explain XML sitemaps and other technical SEO tips to keep your site running smoothly.)